Updated October 25, 2022

 The Registered Nurses Association of Ontario (RNAO) says that currently, the province’s nursing ratio is 72 nurses to every 100,000 people, which falls behind the nation’s average of 83 to every 100,000, meaning that "nurses are needed more than ever in Ontario."
 Because of this reality, plus the current shortages generated by the COVID-19 pandemic, and the diversity of employment settings they can access, nurses will continue to have a promising future in Ontario and in the rest of the country.

-In conclusion, PSWs and Nurses have ample opportunities to work and excel in the healthcare field.
-The main issue these healthcare workers are currently facing is not necessarily a lack of employment, but maybe a lack of full-time jobs and better wages.
-Overall, these caregivers are working in one of the most desirable fields in the labour market at the moment and it can certainly be said that this is a good moment for anyone with a passion for helping others to pursue a career in healthcare.
+In conclusion, PSWs and Nurses have great opportunities to work and excel in the healthcare field.
+The main issue these healthcare workers face is not necessarily a lack of employment, but maybe a lack of full-time jobs and better wages.
+However, these caregivers are still working in one of the most desirable fields in the labour market at the moment and it can certainly be said that this is a good moment for anyone with a passion for helping others to pursue a career in healthcare.

 If you’d like to join the conversation about PSW work or PSWs and nurses, leave us a comment below.